 You can take free intro to data science workshops

 Still uncertain?
-Try some free data science workshops to see if you like the topics.
+Try out Free Data Science Prep Work to see if you like the topics.
 In our intro to data science lessons, you’ll gain a working knowledge of Python, visualization, and more.

-Through these free lessons, you can decide if data science is right for you before committing to a course.
+You can decide if data science is right for you before committing to a course.
 In addition, a little preparation goes a long way.
-Taking these free data science lessons will jumpstart your foundational knowledge, empowering you to start day one of a bootcamp with confidence.
+Taking advantage of our Data Science Prep Work will jumpstart your foundational knowledge, empowering you to start day one of a bootcamp with confidence.

 How do you set up your professional data science environment?